Nawaneethan/Iris-classification-app/README.md

 3. Run the app: `streamlit run app.py`

 ## Deployment
-The app is deployed on Streamlit Cloud and can be accessed at: [Your Streamlit Cloud URL]
+The app is deployed on Streamlit Cloud and can be accessed at:(https://iris-classification-app-tzvvmklwojmfj5cmygnfbw.streamlit.app)